depthsecurity/passpr3y/README.md

 * In request.txt, replace the username parameter you would like to spray with `USERPR3Y`.
 * In request.txt, replace the password parameter you would like to spray with `PASSPR3Y`.
 * Run `./passpr3y --ssl --duration=3600` if you'd like to spray every hour.
 Default is 7200 seconds (two hours).
+* On successful output, `watch passpr3y_hits.txt` for hits as time goes on.

+### NTLM
+* For NTLM requests, make sure your request file contains the NTLM request in Burp format and you specify the `--ntlm` flag when running the script.
+(And `--ssl` if you need it.)

 ## Additional Info
 Run `./passpr3y -h` to explore options.